-PROXY STATEMENT Page i Introduction i .
-Summary of our 2016 Performance i OUR 2017 ANNUAL MEETING 1 What is the agenda for our 2017 Annual Meeting?
-1 What is the effect of our advance notice by-laws?
-1 What is the quorum requirement for the conduct of business at our 2017 Annual Meeting?
-2 What is the order of business at our 2017 Annual Meeting?
-2 Who is entitled to notice of, and who may vote at, our 2017 Annual Meeting?
-2 Which of the items of stockholder business we will conduct at our 2017 Annual Meeting do we consider routine and which do we consider non-routine?
-3 What percentage of the aggregate voting power of our outstanding shares of Class A common stock and our outstanding shares of Class B common J stock is necessary to approve the items of stockholder business that will come before our 2017 Annual Meeting?
-4 Broker Non-Votes 4 What are the voting rights of our stockholders?
-5 How do you vote the DGI shares you own that are registered in your name?
-6 How do you vote the DGI shares you own beneficially that are registered in the name of another person?
-7 How does our board of directors recommend our stockholders vote at our 2017 Annual Meeting?
-7 May you change your vote after you have voted by proxy but before the commencement of voting at our 2017 Annual Meeting?
-8 CERTAIN BENEFICIAL OWNERS OF OUR CLASS A COMMON STOCK AND OUR CLASS B COMMON STOCK 9 Beneficial Owners of 5% or More of our Class A Common Stock or our Class B Common Stock 9 The Beneficial Ownership of our Stock by our Directors and Executive Officers 10 Section 16(a) Ownership Reporting Compliance 11 THE RELATIONSHIP OF DONEGAL MUTUAL AND DGI 11 Introduction 11 Our Relationship with Donegal Mutual 11 Our Capital Structure 12 Our Strategy to Maximize Stockholder Value 13 The Coordinating Committee 14 Inter-Company Transactions 15 Union Community Bank 16 The Risk Management Committee 17 CORPORATE GOVERNANCE 17 The Composition of our Board of Directors 18 The Committees of our Board of Directors 19 The Executive Committee 19 The Audit Committee 20 The Nominating Committee 20 The Compensation Committee 20 The Coordinating Committee 21 The Special Committee 21 Compensation Committee Interlocks and Insider Participation 21 Related Person Transactions 21 Our Code of Business Conduct and Ethics and our Internal Audit Department 21 Our Over of Durates Conduct and Dures and our internal Addit Department 22
+Page

+PROXY STATEMENT i

+Introduction i

+Summary of our 2016 Performance i

+OUR 2017 ANNUAL MEETING 1

+What is the agenda for our 2017 Annual Meeting?
+1

+What is the effect of our advance notice by-laws?
+1

+What is the quorum requirement for the conduct of business at our 2017 Annual Meeting?
+2

+What is the order of business at our 2017 Annual Meeting?
+2

+Who is entitled to notice of, and who may vote at, our 2017 Annual Meeting?
+2

+Which of the items of stockholder business we will conduct at our 2017 Annual Meeting do we consider routine and which do we consider non-routine?
+3

+What percentage of the aggregate voting power of our outstanding shares of Class A common stock and our outstanding shares of Class B common stock is necessary to approve the items of stockholder business that will come before our 2017 Annual Meeting?
+4

+Broker Non-Votes 5

+What are the voting rights of our stockholders?
+5

+How do you vote the DGI shares you own that are registered in your name?
+6

+How do you vote the DGI shares you own that are registered in your name?
+How do you vote the DGI shares you own beneficially that are registered in the name of another U

+person?
+7

+How does our board of directors recommend our stockholders vote at our 2017 Annual Meeting?
+7

+May you change your vote after you have voted by proxy but before the commencement of voting at our /

+2017 Annual Meeting?
+8

+CERTAIN BENEFICIAL OWNERS OF OUR CLASS A COMMON STOCK AND OUR CLASS B 0

+COMMON STOCK 9

+Beneficial Owners of 5% or More of our Class A Common Stock or our Class B Common Stock 9

+The Beneficial Ownership of our Stock by our Directors and Executive Officers 10

+Section 16(a) Ownership Reporting Compliance 11

+THE RELATIONSHIP OF DONEGAL MUTUAL AND DGI 11

+Introduction 11

+Our Relationship with Donegal Mutual 11

+Our Capital Structure 12

+Our Strategy to Maximize Stockholder Value 13

+The Coordinating Committee 14

+Inter-Company Transactions 15

+Union Community Bank 16

+The Risk Management Committee 17

+CORPORATE GOVERNANCE 17

+The Composition of our Board of Directors 18

+The Committees of our Board of Directors 19

+The Executive Committee 19

+The Audit Committee 20

+The Nominating Committee 20

+The Compensation Committee 20

+21

+The Coordinating Committee 21

+Compensation Committee Interlocks and Insider Participation 21

+Related Person Transactions 21

+Our Code of Business Conduct and Ethics and our Internal Audit Department 22

+Our Code of Dustiless Conduct and Edites and our filternal Adult Department 44